 Calculus is an important course for many students, but it can be a very challenging course.
 It requires hard work and commitment for the entire semester.
 But hard work cannot make up for inadequate preparation.

 Calculus, like most of mathematics, is a cumulative discipline; each new idea depends on a thorough understanding of the preceding material.
 This is true all through the Calculus sequence, including the very beginning: Students who do not have a solid background in algebra and trigonometry will have serious trouble in Calculus.
 The Placement Test is designed to identify such students, and it has proved to be quite accurate.

-Each test has 33 questions.
-Each correct answer on the test counts as one point, and the passing grade is currently 26 for Math 224, 23 for Math 223, and 24 for Math 220.
+The test has 33 questions.
+Each correct answer on the test counts as one point.
+The passing grade is currently 26 for Math 220 and Math 224, and 23 for Math 223.

 For all three courses, an adequate score on a Placement Test is an absolute requirement.
 You may register for a course before passing a Placement Test, but, at the end of the first week of classes, all students who have not fulfilled the Placement Test requirement will be disenrolled.
 In that case you are encouraged to take our Precalculus course (Math 108) to improve your background in algebra and trigonometry.
 Students who do so have a much better chance of success in Math 220, Math 223, or Math 224.

 If you have a disability with documented accommodations from the Services for Students with Disabilities office and have contacted SSD and received permission for an alternate exam then select the “Accommodated Students” option when registering for your exam Here.
 Only those students will be granted access to an extended time exam.

 The topics covered on the test are standard topics in precalculus mathematics, and, at a minimum, will include: